-Those who think they have Erythromelalgia and people with EM can gain from reading other people’s experiences with EM.
-The road to diagnosis is often long and coping with EM can be difficult.
+People with Erythromelalgia, and those who think they have EM, can gain from reading other people’s experiences with the condition.
+The road to diagnosis is often long, and coping with EM can be difficult.
 People with EM all have a story.

 Noosa, Queensland, Australia

 I am 42 years old and was diagnosed with EM in September by a rheumatologist here in Noosa, Queensland, Australia, which is one of the warmest states in “OZ”.
 However, I would not live anywhere else but this special part of the world.
 I also have multiple sclerosis.

 The burning started in my feet about four years ago.
 Exercise, walking, heat, and hot showers bring on the burning, throbbing, pain.
 This also occurs at night when resting, even without a sheet or blanket.
 I use A/C, a fan, and elevate my feet for relief and only wear open-topped sandals.
 I also have flares in my knees and on patches of my face and ear.